 For graduation, one must complete one of the four-year curricula as shown elsewhere.
 These are believed to provide for the necessities of most students who seek an institution of this kind, and departures from the specified work are not encouraged.
 Under special conditions, however, such College substi-tutions are allowed as the interests of the student demand.
 The total requirement, including military science or physical training, is about 134 hours, or semester credits, a semester credit being one hour of recitation or lecture work, or three hours of laboratory work a week, for one semester of eighteen weeks.
 A student, to be considered as a candidate for graduation, must have done his last year's work in residence.
-Not less than 20 semester hours of undergraduate work must be taken here while this residence requirement is being ful-filled.
-Not to exceed 16 semester hours of a student's last year's residence work may be taken for graduate credit, provided that all undergraduate require-ments will have been satisfied by the graduation.
-In special cases candidates would be considered who have done three full years of work here and have done their last year of work in an institution approved by the faculty.
-Candidates desiring to be graduated must make application to the registrar at least 30 days before the date that graduation is expected.
-The responsibility rests with a candidate to see that he has complied with all of the requirements.
+In special cases, candidates would be considered who have done three full years of work here and have done their last in an institution approved by the Faculty.